Atkins v. Virginia: Reaction

-Mental health professionals generally approved of the decision.
 Many mental health organizations had filed amici briefs in support of Atkins.
 The Executive Director of the American Association on Mental Retardation said it was "an important day for disability advocates and for our country."
-The American Psychiatric Association argued that mental health professionals can make an "objective determination" of mental retardation "using time-tested instruments and protocols with proven validity and reliability".
+The American Psychiatric Association argued that mental health professionals can make an "objective determination" of intellectual disability "using time-tested instruments and protocols with proven validity and reliability".

-Douglas Mossman was critical of the implications of the clinical analysis underlying the Atkins decision.
-He said the court's basic acceptance of the claim that moral responsibility or blameworthiness is causally related to psychiatric diagnoses might be expanded to other psychiatric disabilities.
+Douglas Mossman questioned the implications of the clinical analysis underlying the Atkins decision.
+He said the court's basic acceptance of the claim that moral responsibility or blameworthiness is causally related to psychiatric diagnoses be expanded to other psychiatric disabilities.

 Subsequent developments

 In the Supreme Court

 In Hall v.
 Florida (2014), twelve years after Atkins, the U.S. Supreme Court narrowed the discretion of states to implement the Atkins ruling.
 Hall, the first case to consider a state-imposed limitation on Atkins-eligibility, held that “[i]ntellectual disability is a condition, not a number,” and that “[i]t is not sound to view a single factor as dispositive.”

 In Moore v.
-Texas (2017) the Supreme Court found that "the lay perceptions" advanced by the "wholly non-clinical" Briseno factors implemented by the Texas Court of Criminal Appeals after Atkins "created an unacceptable risk that persons with intellectual disability will be executed".
+Texas (2017) the Supreme Court found that "the lay perceptions" advanced by the "wholly non-clinical" Briseno factors—implemented by the Texas Court of Criminal Appeals after Atkins—"created an unacceptable risk that persons with intellectual disability will be executed".
 The seven Briseno factors included questions like "can the person hide facts or lie effectively in his own or others' interests".